 Back up your current profile

 Before starting it is recommended that you make a complete backup of your existing Firefox profile in case something goes wrong.
-Please read the Back up and restore information in Firefox profiles article for instructions on how to do this.
+Please read the Back up and restore information in Firefox profiles article for instructions.

 Create a new Firefox profile

-For information on how to create a brand new Firefox profile, please read the Use the Profile Manager to create and remove Firefox profiles article, paying specific attention to the Creating a profile section.
+For information on how to create a brand new Firefox profile, please read the Use the Profile Manager to create and remove Firefox profiles article.

 Copying files between profile folders

 Click the menu button , click and select .From the The Troubleshooting Information tab will open. menu, choose .

 Note: If you are unable to open or use Firefox, follow the instructions in Finding your profile without opening Firefox.

 - Under the Application Basics section, click on A window will open that contains your profile folder.Your profile folder will open. .